kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 [pander]: https://theprofessorisin.com/2016/09/12/thedreadedteachingstatement/
 [make empty statements]: https://theprofessorisin.com/2013/01/18/the-weepy-teaching-statement-just-say-no/

+I did a bit of reserach to form the foundation of my argument.
 The challenges of teaching CS, especially in times [like today][], are [well-published][].
 I supplemented this public information by cold emailing teaching faculty at a few institutions that particularly interested me.
-As a result of this research and my own teaching experiences, I argued that teaching CS at scale is a problem that can be solved through automation, support, and preparation.
+Combining this research with my teaching experiences, I argued that teaching CS at scale is a problem that can be solved through automation, support, and preparation.
 But there are many ways to respond to this problem.
-Furthermore, this isn't the only problem and different institutions have different priorities.
+Furthermore, this isn't the only problem that I could have written about.
+Different institutions have different priorities, and not all institutions would benefit directly from my experiences with teaching CS at scale.
+How evidence is selected and tailored to the argument can reflect differently on the search committee.

 [like today]: https://cs.stanford.edu/people/eroberts/ResourcesForTheCSCapacityCrisis/
 [well-published]: https://www.nytimes.com/2019/01/24/technology/computer-science-courses-college.html